How to Remove Malware & Viruses From Android Phones (Oreo Version)

-What to Do if You Think Your Device Might Have Malware
+What to Do if You Think Your Device Might Be Infected With Malware

-First off, don’t panic.
 Your device might not have been infected.
-It’s possible a recent update to an app, or even an update to your device’s Android operating system could be causing your device to act all wonky.
+It’s possible a recent update to an app, or even an update to your device’s Android operating system, could be causing your device to act all wonky.

 If you do suspect your device has been infected, I highly recommend downloading a malware detection app from the Google Play Store.
-There are a number of excellent apps available by highly regarded security firms that can scan your device for any signs of malware.
+There are plenty of excellent apps available by highly-regarded security firms that can scan your device for any signs of malware.

 While many of the malware detection utilities are pay-for-play, they usually have a free trial period available, which should be more than up to thoroughly checking your smartphone or tablet for malicious code.

-I recommend any of the following applications for download.
-(All are rated at 4 stars or higher.):
+I recommend any of the following applications for download, all of which are rated at 4 stars or higher:

-Malwarebytes Anti-Malware - Malwarebytes is one of my favorite malware scanners.
-I use it on most of my computing platforms, including my Mac and Windows machines, and Android devices.
-The app is free, and doesn’t try to do too many things.
-It instead concentrates on doing one thing well, scanning your Android device for code from the bad guys.
+The app is free and doesn’t try to do too many things.
+It instead concentrates on doing one thing well: scanning your Android device for code from the bad guys.
 The app is lightweight and doesn’t put a huge hit on system resources like some scanners do.

 Crap!
 The Malware Scan Found Something!

-OK, don’t freak out.
-Let’s all be like little Fonzie’s here, and stay cool.
+Okay, don’t freak out.
+Let’s all be like three little Fonzie’s here and be cool.
 The damage is done, so let’s take a look at how it can be fixed.
 In most cases, you can delete the malware in just a few steps.
-Heck, your Android malware scanning app might even be able to clean it for you.
+Heck, your Android malware-scanning app might even be able to clean it for you.